 You cannot come to the Pigeon Forge area without knowing it’s Dolly’s country and your just visiting.
 Dolly Parton is everywhere and she’s queen.
 So, in fitting fashion you cannot miss going to Dollywood!
 This is family fun for all ages!
 There are thrill rides for the adrenaline junkies, and shows that showcase the areas amazing talent!
 Be sure to get the famous chicken sandwich for the food truck, and while you’re there check out Dolly’s Tour Bus.
 Freshly Fried Pork Skins and great country music are just the beginning of the experience at Dollywood.
 Take time to visit the Front Porch Cafe, seriously everything here is good, but do get the banana pudding is legit.
 You can spend the entire day at Dollywood and have a great experience.

 Lastly, another one of Dolly’s establishments, Splash Country.
 It’s just what it sounds like, a whole park of amazing water slides, rides, lazy rivers and an awesome wave pool.
 You can rent a locker to keep your belongings safe as you play the day away.
 Tired of sliding, take a tour on the lazy river and relax.
 Sit in one of the beach chairs and sun yourself.
+We love hiring an instabus because it can accommodate big groups.
 Then get up and go down the awesome slides again!
 It’s great all day family fun, and I promise you the kids and yourself will sleep good that night!
 We will definitely be visiting Splash Country again!